sftcd/openssl/esnistuff/design.md

 the related code wouldn't be part of a release.
 (Such code will be protected via  ``#ifdef ESNI_CRYPTO_INTEROP`` - that's not yet well-done.)
-- Currently notes, (including this one), test scripts and a few other things are in an [esnistuff](https://github.com/sftcd/openssl/esnistuff/) directory - that should disappear over time as we better integrate the code following good project practice.
-- For now, I'm using doxygen and [moxygen](https://github.com/sourcey/moxygen) to generate API and data structure documentation.
-That'd probably be pruned when/if submitting a PR to the main project, but should be helpful for now.
-- Some padding is needed to avoid exposing which ESNI is in-play due to the length of handshake messages.
+- Some padding is needed to avoid exposing which ESNI value is in-play due to the length of handshake messages.
-  Our subtle goal would be to pad to the longest cert length as described in the I-D. The cert-verify message however can also need padding if key lengths differ.
+  Our (perhaps over-subtle) goal could be to pad to the longest cert length as described in the I-D. The cert-verify message however can also need padding if key lengths differ.
   For now, our super-crude default padding scheme just calls the existing openssl padding ``SSL_CTX_set_block_padding`` with a size of 486 bytes, which should mask some lengths.
 Those calls are made from ``SSL_esni_server_enable`` and ``SSL_esni_enable``.
-The effect of that is to pad up all server record plaintexts to a multiple of 486 bytes, so it's ineffecient and could expose some information if we're unlucky with length boundaries.
-To do better ``s_server`` has a command line argument (``esnispecificpad``) telling it to only pad Certificate and CertificateVerify messages.
+The effect of that is to pad up all TLS plaintexts to a multiple of 486 bytes, so it's ineffecient and could expose some information if we're unlucky with length boundaries.
+To pad less and just cover ESNI-related materials, ``s_server`` has a command line argument (``esnispecificpad``) telling it to only pad Certificate and CertificateVerify messages.
+  486 bytes was chosen so as to allow 3 ciphertexts to fit within one MTU whilst not being too long nor too short.
-  TODO: test how this affects a real application, once we have one integrated.
+  TODO: test how this affects a real application, once we have one integrated, and justify our default padding length better based on that analysis.
 - Session resumption: within ``s_client`` I've added checks that the ESNI value (or SNI value if ESNI isn't provided) matches the stored cert in the session.
-I also added the ``encservername`` as a field to the ``SSL_SESSION`` and populate that, and the existing ``hostname`` that wasn''t populated at all, both just for logging/debugging purposes.
+I also added the ``encservername`` as a field to the ``SSL_SESSION`` and populate that, as well as the existing ``hostname`` that wasn''t populated at all, both just for logging/debugging purposes.
 Didn't do anything special server side, but testing seems to indicate that the expected abbreviated handshakes are happening as planned.

+- Currently notes, (including this one), test scripts and a few other things are in an [esnistuff](https://github.com/sftcd/openssl/esnistuff/) directory - that should disappear over time as we better integrate the code following good project practice.
+- For now, I'm using doxygen and [moxygen](https://github.com/sourcey/moxygen) to generate API and data structure documentation.
+That'd probably be pruned when/if submitting a PR to the main project, but should be helpful for now.

 ## Plans